 As I’m sure you could tell, I’m not that enthusiastic about VR.
 It’s a bunch of things that turn me off.
 It’s another screen — that’s one thing — and there’s the whole strapping-it-to-my-face thing, and there’s the fact that it — more than any other media — monopolizes your attention.
 I mean, ain’t gonna be any “multitasking” with an Oculus, or even ambient awareness.
 To me, it seems like the entirely wrong direction for us to go in now that we’re past the orientation-weekend phase of the internet and realize that, oh, right, we’re paying to be here and better, you know, go the eff to bed/get the eff to work.
 It’s the wrong direction because the internet binge we’ve been on takes more than it gives.

 You can pretend that tab-surfing is multitasking, but the fact is that no matter how many things you’re reading, writing, clicking, tapping, liking and sharing, the machine has all of you.
 Meanwhile, natural language processing is progressing in leaps and bounds and its entire premise is around freeing us from touch and vision-based human/computer interactions.
 If you can speak to a machine, and if the machine can speak to you, the time you could save in the aggregate is enormous.
 Echo fans are like, hey, that exists!!!
 And there are some baby boomers who are like, yes, we love Siri!
 Well, that’s nice.
 But Siri is just a sketch compared to what is very, very close.
 Echo is closer, and what’s especially interesting is that Amazon is creating something more than just a device.
 It’s a platform.
 If you’re a developer, you can write an Echo app that lets me interact with it purely with my voice.
 That’s exactly what I want.
 I want to come home and say to my Sonos system, play that Herbie Hancock album I was listening to last night or turn on NPR.
 And then I want to walk in to my kitchen and say, run the dishwasher.
 And then I want to go upstairs to change and say, lights on.
 No hands.
 No screens.
 And yes, before you all email me to tell me WE ALREADY HAVE ALL THAT!
 I am aware of “smart home” systems, but none are particularly comprehensive, none are particularly good, and all are closed systems.
 Echo is apparently going the platform route, which means that it (and its satellite devices) could let me distribute NLP throughout my home in the same way Sonos lets me distribute music.
 And I’m into that, though I’m not happy that it seems it will come at the cost of privacy.
-Wherever I’ll be able to talk to the machines, the machines will be able to listen.
+Wherever I’ll be able to talk to the machines, the people behind the machines will be able to listen.
+No thank you.

 In any case, real, distributed NLP platforms are probably going to be bigger than VR.
 And they, too, will probably have a huge impact on social media.
 Imagine Twitter + Echo.
 That’s basically a constant, personal podcast!